thesis-jdgs/additive-sparse-boost-regression/README.md

 Where $f_i$ functions with zero-mean and $\beta$ is the intercept, both parameters are estimated by minimizing the squared error loss function.

-The functions $f_i$ are either an ensemble of decision trees, or the trivial zero-function, that is to say, some features are ignored, making the regressor sparse.
+The functions $f_i$ are either a piecewise constant function (trained as ensemble of decision trees), or the trivial zero-function, that is to say, some features are ignored, making the regressor sparse.